 Urban Food Heroes

-Ahead of the launch of London Food Link’s new Urban Food Map, we put out a call to find people and organisations doing great things around food.
-Dylan Lowe serves up a taster of some of the first 50 we found…
+London Food Link is always looking to celebrate the people and organisations doing great things around food.
+Dylan Lowe serves up a taster of 50 we found…

 Founded by our cover star, Kemi Akinola, this charitable organisation is dedicated to building and supporting communities in south London and Glasgow.
 They have created community canteens in Tooting, Battersea, Brixton, and Elephant and Castle that deliver safe havens for local people to congregate and communicate over nutritious meals.
 These kitchens also generate opportunities for disadvantaged youngsters and other local people, with results including helping to reduce reoffending rates.